Wendy and Lucy: Box office

 In its opening weekend, Wendy and Lucy grossed $18,218 in 2 theaters in the United States, ranking #54 at the box office.
 By the end of its run, Wendy and Lucy grossed $865,695 domestically and $326,960 internationally for a worldwide total of $1,192,655.

 Critical reception

 The film has received generally positive reviews from critics.
-On Rotten Tomatoes, the film holds an 86% approval rating among 183 critics, with an average score of 7.4/10.
+On the review aggregation site Rotten Tomatoes, the film holds an 86% approval rating among 183 critics, with an average score of 7.4/10.
 The site's consensus reads "Michelle Williams gives a heartbreaking performance in Wendy and Lucy, a timely portrait of loneliness and struggle".

 On Metacritic, the film has a weighted average score of 80 out of 100, based on 32 critics, indicating "generally favorable reviews".
 The film won both Best Picture and Best Actress at the 12th Toronto Film Critics Association Awards.